-(*source: National Agency for the Environment and Energy Management)
+(*source: French Environment and Energy Management Agency)

 What are the challenges of the circular economy?